Wework

 We began by analyzing the existing booking funnel, which consisted of eight steps across both mobile and desktop platforms.
 The funnel tracked users from session start through to final purchase, including viewing workspace lists, selecting items, adding to cart, and completing checkout.

 The mobile experience was failing at the very first step.
 While desktop performed at industry standards, it represented only 8% of total traffic.
-We were essentially optimizing for the wrong platform.

 Our research revealed how far behind WeWork's mobile experience was lagging.
-The industry standard Next Step Rate for mobile e-commerce sits at 61.69%, while WeWork achieved only 14.81% - a gap of 46.88%.
+The industry standard Next Step Rate for mobile e-commerce sits at 61.69%, while WeWork achieved only 14.81% - a delta of 46.88%.
 The bounce rate told an even more concerning story with the mobile bounce rate being 85%, far higher than the industry standard of 41%

 Heuristic Evaluation Findings